Topics on this page

 As part of your divorce, you can ask the court for an order to resume your prior name.
 It is best to request a name change at the time of divorce, because if you don't, it is much more time consuming and expensive to do it later.

-A spouse cannot force the other to change back to a former name when the divorce is granted.
+A spouse cannot force the other spouse to change back to a former name when the divorce is granted.
 This is a choice made by the spouse who changed his or her name.

-You will likely need to show a copy of your Judgment of Absolute Divorce to change your name on all important documents, identification papers, and financial accounts.
+After you have been restored to your former name, you will likely need to show a copy of your Judgment of Absolute Divorce to change your name on all important documents, identification papers, and financial accounts.

-Questions and Answers about Marriage and Name Changes
+Marriage and Name Changes

 In Maryland, upon marriage, each spouse can choose to take the other spouses's name.
 They can choose to use a hyphenated version of the two names or choose any name after they are married, as long as it is done consistently and not for an illegal purpose.

 To change your name after marriage, just start using your new name as soon as you are married.
 Use your new name consistently.
 Change your name on all important documents and identification papers, such as your Social Security Card and driver's license.
 To change some of your papers, you will need a certified copy of your marriage certificate, which you should receive shortly after you are married.

 Name Change with Marriage or Divorce from Maryland Courts